An American financier is upset about splitting a $173 million fortune with his allegedly unfaithful ex-wife.

 “To my mind, the word ‘genius’ tends to be overused and is properly reserved for Leonardo da Vinci, Mozart, Einstein, and others like them,” said Holman.

-Despite Holman’s assertions, Work wants his wife to have just $6 million of the fortune, citing her alleged infidelity and thus her failure to abide by the couple’s postnuptial agreement.
+Despite Holman’s assertions, Randy Work wants his wife to have just $6 million of the fortune, citing her alleged infidelity and thus her failure to abide by the couple’s nuptial agreement.

 Regardless of such rancor, Holman tried urging the couple to settle their differences throughout the case last year, telling them at one point that there was “plenty of money to go round,” adding that, “People who are struggling to afford two-bedroom houses have difficulties.”